philippsterner/EFAtree/README.md

 Golino, H., & Christensen, A. P. (2024).
 EGAnet: Exploratory Graph Analysis – A framework for estimating the number of dimensions in multivariate data using network psychometrics. https://doi.org/10.32614/CRAN.package.EGAnet

 # Note
 This package is a work-in-progress.
 If you find bugs, please report them.
-If you have suggestions for improvements, we are also happy about feedback. (philipp.sterner@ruhr-uni-bochum.de)
+If you have suggestions for improvements, we are also happy about feedback. (p.sterner@psy.lmu.de)